 Once a script has been loaded into a debugger, it can be run one line at a time or instructed to halt at certain breakpoints.
 Once execution is halted, the programmer can examine the state of the script and its variables in order to determine if something is amiss.
 You can also watch variables for changes in their values.

-Useful tips for developers:
+Useful Tips for Developers

-Remember to use plenty of comments.
+Use plenty of comments.
 Comments enable you to explain why you wrote the script the way you did and to explain particularly difficult sections of code.